gabriwl165/python-web-framework/README.md

         await self.callback_handler(method_handler, request)
 ```

-But, what is `self.callback_handler`?, this is going to be our callback method that the Router will trigger when the method for that route is found and must process the request.
+But what is `self.callback_handler`?
+This will be our callback method that the `Router` will trigger when the appropriate method for that route is found and needs to process the request.
-So we need to transport this responsibility to `Server` class
+Therefore, we need to transfer this responsibility to the `Server` class.

 ```python
 from traceback import format_exception